ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/building-from-source/windows.rst

 Building for Windows
 ================================================================================

-(Start at :ref:`Building from source`.
-These are the Windows specific steps.
-That is the starting point)

 We support **only 64-bit** builds and only for the following versions of Windows:

 - `Windows 7 <https://en.wikipedia.org/wiki/Windows_7>`_